Understanding Context Windows and Token Limits

 What Happens If You Exceed the Context Window?

-• Shorten or exclude portions of documents
+• Shortening or excluding portions of documents

-• Produce shorter or less detailed responses
+• Producing shorter or less detailed responses

 2. Reduce: Remove or narrow the documents you upload.